 Introduction

-In collaboration with Chris Potter in Liqun Luo's lab and Torsten Rohlfing (at SRI) I have developed/applied techniques for mapping different fly brains into a common frame of reference and then using this for analysing the spatial relationships between different neurons.
+In collaboration with Chris Potter (when he was in Liqun Luo's lab) and Torsten Rohlfing (formerly Stanford, SRI, now at Google) I have developed/applied techniques for mapping different fly brains into a common frame of reference and then using this for analysing the spatial relationships between different neurons.
 The software and approaches are likely to be of general relevance in neuroanatomy.

-The key software component is a suite of tools that Torsten has written for 3D image registration and analysis.
-On top of this I have built a variety of data analysis tools in R along with some very simple visualisation scripts in Amira.
+The key software component is a suite of tools (CMTK) that Torsten has written for 3D image registration and analysis.
+On top of this I have built a variety of data analysis tools in R along with some very simple visualisation scripts in amira.

 Published Information